DMFTwDFT-project/DMFTwDFT/sphinx/index.rst

 DMFTwDFT documentation
 ======================

 DMFTwDFT is an open-source, user-friendly framework to calculate electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes.
-Currently VASP and Siesta are supported.
+Currently VASP, Siesta and Quantum Espresso (through Aiida) are supported.

 DMFTwDFT consists of two main segments.